The marketing mix theory, first coined by E. Jerome McCarthy in the 1960s, forms the foundation model for every business today.

 Place Mix Of Facebook

-Facebook uses all possible digital channels to reach out to its customers.
+Facebook uses all possible digital channels in its place mix to reach out to its customers.
 They include the desktop version of the platform and mobile applications compatible with almost every available mobile OS.

 Promotion Mix Of Facebook